The College Catalog

 PRE-MEDICAL, PRE-DENTISTRY, PRE-VETERINARY

 Lebanon Valley College offers pre-professional preparation in the medical (medicine, osteopathy, optometry, podiatry, pharmacy, chiropractic, dentistry, and physician assistant) and veterinary fields.
-Students interested in one of these careers are encouraged to declare a pre-medicine concentration.
+Students interested in one of these careers are encouraged to declare a pre-medicine concentration (see program information, below) and follow a science curriculum with a major in Biochemistry & Molecular Biology, Biology, Chemistry, or Neuroscience.

 In addition to the basic natural sciences suited to advanced professional study, the student may participate in an internship program between the College and local physicians or veterinarians.
 Students receive credit for the work and gain valuable experience in the field.